AurBrun/TRUEFAD/README.md

 [![](https://github.com/AurBrun/TRUEFAD/blob/main/dev/Thumbnail.png?raw=true)](https://youtu.be/4vMrz28spzo)

 ## Description
 TRUEFAD is a composition of two FIJI/ImageJ macros designed to analyze two-dimensional images of muscle cells: TRUEFAD-Histo and TRUEFAD-Cells.
-TRUEFAD allows the automatization of morphological measurements from phase contrast images of C2C12 and human myotubes (TRUEFAD-Cells) and fluorescent laminin-dystrophin images of muscle cross sections (TRUEFAD-Histo).
+TRUEFAD allows the automatization of morphological measurements from phase contrast images of C2C12 as well as human myotubes (TRUEFAD-Cells), and fluorescent laminin-dystrophin images of muscle cross sections (TRUEFAD-Histo).

 TRUEFAD-Cells relies on a U-Net deep learning model trained with ZeroCostDL4Mic online [notebooks](https://github.com/HenriquesLab/ZeroCostDL4Mic/wiki).